GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 In order to change the background of the Message List the `makeMessageListBackground` function in the `ViewFactory` can be overridden.
 A more detailed explanation together with an example can be found in the [Message List Background](#message-list-background) section.

+Another option is to create a custom `ViewModifier` that is applied to the message list using the `makeMessageListModifier` function in the `ViewFactory`.
+This offers a lot of freedom and more details, togther with an example implementatino can be found in the [Custom modifier for the Message List](#custom-modifier-for-the-message-list) section.

 ## Message List Configuration

 The `MessageListConfig` is a helper struct that allows customization of the `MessageList` in a unified, straightforward manner.
 The way this is done is by handing it into the `Utils` class that is then handed to the `StreamChat` initializer upon creation.